whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Talk clearly about the kind of friendship you want to have</div>
 </b><div class="rev-act-body">Think about what kind of friendship you want to have with others.
 Then approach a friend or acquintance with whom you want a deep friendship, and ask if they'd like to discuss the sort of relationship you two could have.
 Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and support each other in hard times.
 Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
 Ask them what they want in the friendship and how they are willing to show up to make it happen.
-Try to find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high expectations and then meet them, this can create a deep trust faster than just "letting the relationship happen."</div></div>
+Try to find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high standards and meet them, this creates deep trust faster than just "letting the relationship happen."</div></div>